The Earth in Space

 Sun Path Activity (more info)

 Comparing the Inner Planets

 Mars offers the most intriguing comparison with Earth.
 Though only half the diameter and twice the distance from the sun as Earth, Mars supports a thin atmosphere of mostly carbon dioxide, with temperatures that may occasionally be warm enough to melt water (which would instantly boil away to vapor in the extremely low atmospheric pressure).
 Martian seasons and the length of day are very near to Earth's, producing polar caps that shrink and grow, dust storms, frost patches and seasonal clouds that mimic Earth.
 There is every indication that the surface of Mars supported vast oceans of liquid water at some point in its distant past, when it still had an atmosphere dense enought to trap solar energy.
 Stream channels (link to external image) (more info) , flood plains and indications of ancient shorelines sprawl in desiccated testimony to the past, and fuel the hopethat life may once have existed there during warmer times.
 Huge amounts of water may yet remain on Mars, frozen as permafrost beneath the surface.
-Mars beckons, and the 21st century opens with a fleet of spacecraft missions (link to external site) (more info) poised to unlock the mysteries of the planet's history.
+Mars beckons, and the 21st century opens with a fleet of spacecraft missions (link to external site) ( This site may be offline. ) poised to unlock the mysteries of the planet's history.

 Returning to Earth, we are reminded once again of the cosmic confluence of factors that contribute to our currently comfortable planetary situation.
 But indeed, if it were not so, we would not be here to reflect upon or examine the details of the Earth system ...

 For additional resources see: